sameeranjoshi

 Compiler Engineer (July 2019 - May 2022)

-I worked on various roles at AMD, I was working initially as a software verification engineer fuzzing the LLVM Compiler.
-Found various critical bugs, mis compilation errors in AOCC Compiler.
-I worked later in the LLVM Flang project adding support for various F2008 features of the Fortran Language and OpenMP realted features in LLVM Flang upstream compiler.
-I was also working with the Flang driver realted stuff with amazing open source developers.
-This work made me more involved into the LLVM project.
-I worked building an internal tool based on LLVM Bolt for AOCC Compiler for analyzing performance of their HPC workloads and finding missing optimizations.
+AMD CPU Compiler Team, India He worked in various roles at AMD.
+Initially, he was working as a software verification engineer fuzzing the LLVM Compiler.
+He found various critical bugs and miscompilation errors in the AOCC Compiler.
+Later, he worked on the LLVM Flang project, adding support for various F2008 features of the Fortran Language and OpenMP-related features in the LLVM Flang upstream compiler.
+He was also working on the Flang driver support in LLVM.
+He built an internal tool based on LLVM Bolt for the AOCC Compiler to analyze the performance of their HPC workloads and find missing optimizations.

 Internship experience (Sept 2018 - April 2019)